In this article I’ll go through a list of 4 must-haves that everybody needs to have if they want to buy a house.

 - A big savings account.
 The more money you have saved up, the better.

 - High income.
 Even if your credit is bad because of past mistakes, you can overcome it if you show you make a lot of money.

 - A low debt-to-income ratio.
 If you don’t have much (if any) credit card debt, yet good income, it shows you will be able to handle the new mortgage payment.

 - A long history of employment.
 If you’ve been working at the same place for over 10 years, odds are your job is pretty safe.
 This goes a long way toward showing future income stability.

 Have Verifiable Proof Of Income

-When you’re applying for a mortgage in 2018 the one thing you’ll need is a lot of proof.
+When you’re applying for a mortgage the one thing you’ll need is a lot of proof.
 The lender will ask you for… just about everything.

 Be ready to provide bank statements of every bank account you have, to show you have steady income.
 You’ll also be asked to provide recent pay stubs along with the last 2 years of tax returns.